Abdulwhbhussain/todo-list-webpack5/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Coming Soon
+- Add/Remove Todo items
-- Coming Soon
+- User Authentication/Authorization
-- Coming Soon
+- Local Storage and User Profile

 <p align="right">(<a href="#readme-top">back to top</a>)</p>